charlesrocabert/Tribolium-castaneum-transcriptomics-pipeline/README.md

            ├── 12_haplotype_blocks
            └── 13_Fst_clusters

-Omics tasks are numbered and separated into folders for the purpose of clarity.
+-Omics tasks are separated into folders and numbered for clarity.
-For each task, the scripts are globally numbered in the order of their execution, and are split between local (`local` folder) and HPC (`hpc` folder scripts).
+For each task, the scripts are also numbered in the order of their execution, and are split between local (`local` folder) and HPC (`hpc` folder).

 Sometimes, a shell script is also available to run all **local scripts** in the right order (see below).
-For HPC scripts, the user must update and deploy Puhti scripts (`./scripts/0_puhti_scripts`, see below).
+HPC scripts are designed for the CSC computing farm.
+The user must update the code before deployment on a computer farm.

-### 📂 Puhti scripts <a name="scripts_0"></a>
+### 📂 CSC scripts <a name="scripts_0"></a>

       └── scripts
            └── 0_Puhti_scripts

-This folder contains various scripts and wrappers to deploy Python or R tasks on Puhti (single jobs or array jobs), and connect to Allas.
+This folder contains various scripts and wrappers to deploy Python or R tasks on the CSC server Puhti (single jobs or array jobs), and connect to the CSC storage server Allas.

 ⚠️ **User and project names must be updated before usage**.